 - making the most of analytical resources within and across organisations

 It highlights practical steps and the scope for further action, for the Alliance, partners and supporters.

-The Alliance for Useful Evidence has been created by Nesta, the Economic and Social Research Council and the Big Lottery Fund to “champion the use of and demand for evidence that is rigorous, accessible and appropriate”.
+The Alliance for Useful Evidence has now over 2,000 members.
+It was set up by Nesta, the Economic and Social Research Council and the Big Lottery Fund to “champion the use of and demand for evidence that is rigorous, accessible and appropriate”.
 The Alliance is working with SOLACE (the Society of Local Authority Chief Executives), and our paper was informed by participation in the 2012 SOLACE Summit.